DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 ![Kanban initialization](../assets/trial_kanban.png)

 Now you know how to integrate DHTMLX Kanban with Angular.
 You can customize the code according to your specific requirements.
+The final example you can find on [**GitHub**](https://github.com/DHTMLX/angular-kanban-demo).